 - King post truss roof: This has additional supports in terms of the king post and the struts, as seen below, and is often used where a more extensive span is needed.

-- Modern Truss roofs: These pitched roofs have webs as bracing and prefabricated in a factory.
+- Modern Truss roofs: These pitched roofs have webs as bracing and are prefabricated in a factory.
 They are easy and efficient to install as no specialist carpenters are needed when installed.
 These have become the norm in modern roof construction.

 Damp Penetration in Pitched Roofs: What Else You Need to Know